Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are big infrastructure projects coming to Nagoya as of 2026?

-As of early 2026, the biggest planned infrastructure project in Nagoya is the Chuo Shinkansen (SCMAGLEV), which will eventually connect Nagoya to Tokyo in about 40 minutes and could significantly boost property values near Nagoya Station over the long term.
+As of early 2026, the biggest infrastructure project in Nagoya by far is the Chuo Shinkansen (SCMAGLEV), which would cut the Tokyo-to-Nagoya travel time to about 40 minutes and could meaningfully boost property values around Nagoya Station, though its price impact today is mostly "anticipation premium" rather than a done deal.

 For the latest updates on the local projects, you can read our property market analysis about Nagoya here.